Jumio/mobile-sdk-ios/docs/transition-guide_netverify-fastfill.md

 ![Fastfill & Netverify](images/netverify.png)

-# Transition guide for Fastfill & Netverify Mobile
+# Transition guide for Fastfill & Netverify

+## 2.7.0

+#### Changes in Localizable-Netverify.strings
+Several additions and changes, mostly in regards to the new liveness screen.

 ## 2.5.0